JulieMontoya/BCP_design/stream_of_consciousness.md

 ## Thoughts, in no particular order

+Create a jump table with all the entry points that will be used by the utilities.
+Utilities need modifying to incorporate address data into wiring list, and possibly to use `L_cmd` and `S_cmd` now these are part of database library.

 We need to be able to step through the database, searching for pins connected to a given node.
 For each component, we need to step through its pins seeing which node each one is connected to; then RTS  (saving the current pin and component so we can resume the search)  so we can process it, then